 Areas of counselling we deal with

 We operate as a social enterprise, using income from those who are earning and can afford to pay to part fund the costs of those on low income.
-It costs around £20 per session to deliver the service and we also have a 'pay it forward' facility where those who can afford to pay can pay for someone who can't.
+It costs us around £40 per session to deliver the service.